reactioncommerce/reaction-docs/public-docs/how-to-write-tests-for-plugins.md

 ---
 id: how-to-write-tests-for-plugins
-title: How To: Write jest tests for reaction plugins
+title: How To: Write Jest tests for plugins
 ---

-# Wriring tests for Plugins
+# Writing tests for Reaction Meteor App plugins

-We use and recommend plugin authors to use jest for writing tests for their plugins.
+We use and recommend plugin authors to use Jest for writing tests for their plugins.

-Consider the following `module.js` file
+Consider the following `module.js` file:

 ```js
 import Logger from "@reactioncommerce/logger";
 import Reaction from "/imports/plugins/core/core/server/Reaction";